Incorporating G2DYM Aerials & Garex Electronics

 |BALUN 1:1 RATIO.
 160 - 10 metres, air cored,

 1KW rated.
 Low impedance balanced to unbalanced.
+Loss <1dB 1-42MHz.
 For use in the shack in conjunction with 75/100 Ohm twin feeder.

 Price £40.00, carriage £5.00.

 NOMAD WIDEBAND PORTABLE SCANNER AERIAL 25-1300MHz.
 The aerial element is made from 300 Ohm feeder configured like a Slim Jim, with modified stub matching to give greater operational bandwidth.
 It is intended to be portable but can be used as a permanent aerial in places where conventional wire aerials cannot be used.
-The receiving twin wire is 1.2m long and the matching unit is 18cm long.
-It is fitted with 4m of 50 Ohm coax cable with a BNC male connector.
-When folded up it is 25cm long and weighs just 250g.
+The overall length is 1.4metres and folds down to just 25cm (10").
+It is fitted with 4m of 50 Ohm coax cable with a BNC male connector as standard, but can be supplied with PL259.
 For better reception of Air-band, 2m Amateur band or Marine-band use the Slim-G detailed above.
 Price £22.00 UK, £25.00 EU, £28.20 World.
 EU & World tracking £5.50 extra.

 MMIC amplifier giving a flat gain of 10dB from HF to UHF.
 Overall length 1.4m.
 Ideal for loft or portable use.